grantcolley/best-stories-api/README.md

 > In a production environment, the distributed cache should be configured for an appropriate caching service e.g. Redis.

 ### Filter Validation
-Both **Best Stories API** and **Best Stories Cache API** use endpoint filters to validate that consumers provide a valid number between 1 and the specified `CacheMaxSize`.
+Both **Best Stories API** and **Best Stories Cache API** use endpoint filters to validate their consumers provide a valid number between 1 and the specified `CacheMaxSize`.

 ## Testing
 ### Unit Tests